Structure-adaptive manifold estimation: A Structure-adaptive Manifold Estimator (SAME)

 Finally, if \eqref{a3''} holds, the noise is not constrained to be orthogonal.
 However, in this case, we must impose more restrictive condition on the noise magnitude than in \eqref{a3'}.
 Nevertheless, under the condition \eqref{a3''}, we show that the result of \cite{al18}, Theorem 2.7, where the authors also consider bounded noise, can be improved if one additionally assumes that the log-density \( \log p(x) \) is Lipschitz.
 A more detailed discussion is provided in Section \ref{sec_theoretical}.

-\section{A structure-adaptive manifold estimator (SAME)}
+\section{A Structure-adaptive Manifold Estimator (SAME)}

 In this section we propose a novel manifold estimation procedure based on a nonparametric smoothing technique and structural adaptation idea.
-One of the most popular methods of nonparametric estimation is the Nadaraya-Watson estimate:
+One of the most popular methods in nonparametric estimation is weighted averaging: